Abadrausar/Rubble-/other/Rubble Readme.txt

 Backup your "raw/objects" folder!
 Extract Rubble to "<DF Directory>/rubble".
-Install your base (if not using the default) to "rubble/source/base" and addons to "rubble/source/addons"
+Install your addons to "rubble/addons"
+Run "rubble -addonlist"

 Now you are good to go!
-Documentation (as you have obviously discovered) is in the "rubble/other" folder as is source code and OSX/Linux binarys.
+Documentation (as you have obviously discovered) is in the "rubble/other" folder as is source code and OSX/Linux binaries.

-To activate or deactivate a rubble addon you may remove or add double leading underscores to the addon's directory, eg. __test_addon is disabled while test_addon is enabled.
+To activate or deactivate a Rubble addon you may set it's entry in addons/addonlist.ini to false.
+If you just added an addon it will not have an entry until Rubble has run at least once (after the addon was added).
+If you want to run Rubble without generating anything so as to update the addon list file just run 'rubble -addonlist'

+If you can (eg. you are running on windows) it is HIGHLY recommended to use the GUI.
+The GUI automates the process of updating and editing addonlist.ini and is generally much faster then doing everything by hand (plus you don't have to mess around with the command prompt, if you dislike that kind of thing)

-If you use OSX or linux, 32 bit binarys for these OSes can be found in the "rubble/other" directory.
-If you want 64 bit binarys you can compile them yourself.
+If you use OSX or Linux, 32 bit binaries for these OSes can be found in the "rubble/other" directory.
+If you want 64 bit binaries you can compile them yourself, source code is in other/src.

 ==============================================
 Configure:
 ==============================================

-Rubble allows you to change its directory settings via command line options.
+Rubble allows you to change its directory settings via command line options or a config file.
 To see these options and their defaults run "rubble -h".

+Rubble tries to read the file "./rubble.cfg", if this does not fail Rubble will load directory setting from here before processing command line options (command line options always take precedence).
+Example "rubble.cfg" (using the defaults):
+	dfdir = ..
+	outputdir = ../raw/objects
+	addonsdir = ./addons

-Rubble supports external launchers via the -config and -addons commandline options -config allows you to add or override rubble variables like those created by the ini files in the config directory.
+Rubble supports external launchers via the -config and -addons command line options -config allows you to add or override rubble variables like those created by config.ini.
 	Usage: -config="key1=value1;key2=value2;keyN=valueN"
 		(Note that the ';' may need to be a ':' on non-windows systems) -addons allows you to override the default rules for loading addons by explicitly listing which ones you want to load.
-	Usage: -addons="addon1;addon2;__addon3;ect"
+	Usage: -addons="addon1;addon2;addon3;ect"
 		(the same note about ';' applies here as well)
 These two options are more for use by external launchers but may be useful for if you want to generate two or more mods from the same base and would rather not mess around with renaming addon folders

-Rubble tries to read the file "./rubble.cfg", if this does not fail Rubble will load directory setting from here before processing command line options (command line options always take presidence).
-Example "rubble.cfg":
-	dfdir = ..
-	outputdir = ../raw/objects
-	basedir = ./base
-	addonsdir = ./addons

 If you want to regenerate the raws for a save just run 'rubble -outputdir="../data/saves/<savename>/raw/objects"'

-All directorys used by Rubble must exist (if they do not exist nothing bad will happen, Rubble will just quietly fail).
+All directories used by Rubble must exist (if they do not exist nothing bad will happen, Rubble will just quietly fail).

 ==============================================
 Included Addons:
 ==============================================

+I include addons in the base Rubble install that fix bugs or demo something useful.
+Needless to say these addons make a good place to look for info on how to do something.
+Sorry about the lack of comments in the addon files, I need to fix that sometime.

+If you want to generate the Rubble version of "vanilla DF" you will need to activate the base, base_templates, and clear_raws addons.

+Add Child Tags:
+	Adds a CHILD tag to every creature that does not already have one.
+	This is an advanced tweak script that processes files in multiple passes.
+	This addon is stand-alone, as it uses no outside templates.

+Base:
+	The standard base addon.
+Contains Rubblized versions of the vanilla raw files.
+	Do not disable unless you have a replacement.

+Base Templates:
+	This contains all kinds of useful templates.
+	Required by most of the other addons.
+	Do not disable unless you like error messages :)

 Broken Arrow:
 	A simple addon that nerfs bows and crossbows, uses the stats from the popular Broken Arrow mod.

-	Demos overriding items.
+Clear Raws:
+	This must-have addon clears the output folder before generation.
+	This addon is completely stand-alone.
+	You should never disable this addon without a good reason!

+Fix Vermin Variations:
+	This adds two fixes:
+		It forces all giant animals to have a life span of at least 10 years and It replaces all pool biome tags in giant and animal-man creatures with the correct lake biome.
+	This is useful to make variations on vermin appear in game and to help them live long enough to be interesting.

 Generic Animal Mats:
 	Make animal mats such as meat and leather generic.
 This is mostly for those who have FPS issues.
-	As a special bonus :p this addon should work with any mod, even total conversions.
+	As a special bonus :p this addon should work with most any mod, even total conversions.
-	Demos tweak scripts.
+	This addon is packed as a zip to demo how that is done.

 MLC Tileset:
-	A simple addon that installs my custom ASSCI-like tileset.
+	A simple addon that installs my custom ASCII-like tileset.
+	This addon is stand-alone, as it uses no outside templates.
 	Demos tileset addons.

-Clear Raws:
-	This must-have addon clears the output folder before generation.
-	You should never disable this addon without a good reason!
+Nerfed Whips:
+	Nerfs whips so they are not deadly anti-armor weapons, sorta like Broken Arrow but for the other over-powered weapon class :)

+Zap Aquifers:
+	Disables all AQUIFER tags.
+	A simple replacement for #AQUIFER that does not need the config file or require modders to use a template.
+	This addon is stand-alone, as it uses no outside templates.

 ==============================================
 BUGS: